0xR/frontend-cli-performance-site/README.md

 ## Production (WIP)

 Run `npm start` from one of the packages.
-This runs or builds in production mode.
+This runs in production mode.
+We expect the bundle already be built.